808hanronald/Prediction-of-Product-Sales/README.md

-# Uncovering properties of product ad outlets to increase sales output
+# Uncovering properties of product and outlets to increase sales output

 ### Analyizing popular products and outlets to increase sales
 Ronald Han